11 Best Golf Resorts in the U.S. With Championship Courses and Luxe Accommodations

 The Coeur d'Alene Resort

 The resort's guestrooms and suites, some with private balconies and fireplaces, offer views of Lake Coeur d'Alene, the marina, or the mountains.
 Six restaurants, a plush spa, water sports, and lake cruises fill the time when golf is over.
-A round at the Coeur d"Alene Resort Course, known for spectacular scenery and its 14th hole floating green, begins with a cruise aboard one of the resort's custom mahogany lake shuttle boats.
+A round at the Coeur d"Alene Resort Course, known for spectacular scenery and its 14th hole floating green, begins with a cruise aboard one of the resort's custom mahogany shuttle boats.